BardOfCodes/sysl/README.md

     1. V1 is Inigo's Simple Renderer.
     2. V2 is Inigo Simple + color.
     3. V3 is Matthieu Jaquemet https://www.shadertoy.com/view/3tKfDG
-    4. V4 is Ours.
+    4. V4 is Adapted Matthieu.
     5. V5 is Toon Shader
     6. V6 is PBR
     7. V7 is Poisson.

+3. Must support the full support of 2D and 3D geom expressions.
+Basic Extrusion Primitive, and Basic Revolution Primitive.

 3. Geometry -> A lot of symbolic expressions for things - GeoLIPI + MXG + eventually SW 2D patterns for materials.

+# Applications to show:

-1. Render your implicits without going to meshes for paper ready quality renders.
+1. Render your implicits (prim Assemblies) without going to meshes for paper ready quality renders.
+2. Create Edit 3D scenes for the web simply.
+3. Record optimization and replay.
+4. Render target Voxels with grid lines cleanly.
-2. Check SDF field more easily by slicing the expression online with planes.
+5. Check SDF field more easily by slicing the expression online with planes.
-3. Render target Voxels with grid lines cleanly.
-4. Create dynamic 3D scenes for the web simply.
-5. Record optimization and replay.

 # Generate the renders.